CircleCI-Archived/Config.Tips/src/content/tips/pull-ecr-with-oidc.md

 kind: circleci
 title: Pull an image from Amazon ECR using OIDC
 description: |
   Configure a job to pull an image from AWS ECR using OIDC authentication.
+OIDC eliminates the need to store long-lived secrets in CircleCI.
 snippet: |
   version: 2.1
   jobs: